Unifying the Body of Christ – Divided we fall, United we stand

 If we say we love God but hate any of our brothers or sisters in His family, we are liars.
 If we don’t love someone we have seen, how can we love God, whom we have never seen?”
 1 John 4:20.

 The Bible tells us to bear with one another in love, knitted together as a local body, accepting and respecting each other’s differences; be it colour, nationality, language or gender.
-We’re to put aside our racial, cultural or societal differences, and to die to ‘self’ in order to maintain unity within the brethren.
+We’re to put aside our racial, cultural or societal differences and preferences, and die to ‘self’ in order to maintain unity within the brethren.
 As the Bible states in Galatians 3:28, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
 As Christians we are all called to conform to the likeness of Christ, and not one particular group or culture.
 We are all equal and loved by the same almighty God who sent His beloved Son Jesus to die for us all.
-That said, the only thing we’re not to compromise on is God’s Word, as He requires the whole gospel to be preached, without apology.
+The only thing we’re not to compromise on is God’s Word, The Bible, His instruction manual on how we’re to live; and the Lord requires the whole gospel to be preached, without exception or apology.

 The almighty sovereign God didn’t make a mistake when He placed us in a particular local body; He placed us there so we can serve, build, love and unify as one body in Christ, putting aside all differences in order to build unity and the spirit of faith in the church.
 Let us not justify why we cannot accept someone who is different than ourselves.
 Let us search our own hearts and ask the Lord to cleanse us from any partiality, deep rooted behaviours, patterns, prejudices that leave us so slowly.
 If we confess our sins, the Lord is faithful to forgive us.
 We can ask Him to help change us, with the help and power of the Holy Spirit.
 How can we learn unconditional love, if we’re around people who meet all our conditions?